Terasology/Books/README.md

   },
   "InteractionTarget": {},
   "InteractionScreen": {
-    "screen": "core:containerScreen"
+    "screen": "inventory:containerScreen"
   },
   "Network": {
   }
 }
 ```

-where `itemSlots` should be filled with 0s as it is empty. `privateToOwner` details whether or not other users have access to the bookshelf. `PlaySoundAction` contains the sound played for when the bookshelf is opened. `InteractionScreen` contains information of how the bookshelf should be interacted with.
+where `itemSlots` should be filled with 0s as it is empty.
+`privateToOwner` details whether or not other users have access to the bookshelf.
+`PlaySoundAction` contains the sound played for when the bookshelf is opened.
+`InteractionScreen` contains information of how the bookshelf should be interacted with.

-# Credits for images:
+## Credits for images:
 - Quill - https://openclipart.org/detail/262818/vintage-feather-inkwell